Aman172003/CoffeeShield/README.md

 CoffeeShield is a full-stack cross-platform application that provides complete assistance to farmers right from sowing to harvesting.

-Some of its features are
+Some of its features are:

 🎯 Using ML technology for coffee plant disease detection